 Owners of lakefront properties in Collinwood shared a desire to preserve their domestic tranquility through self-government.

-The Lake Shore and Michigan Southern railroad expressed a desire to have it's Collinwood property remain separate from the City of Cleveland believing that they could receive more improvements from Collinwood.
+The Lake Shore and Michigan Southern railroad expressed a desire to have it's Collinwood property remain separate from the City of Cleveland, believing that they could receive more improvements from Collinwood.

 In a second petition, about twenty people living in Collinwood Township, owners of suburban homes along Lakeshore Boulevard asked the county commissioners to cut off their section of the township, so that if Collinwood voted to become part of Cleveland, they would escape coalition.
-The petitioners said they did not want to be included in Cleveland.
+The petitioners stated they did not want to be included in Cleveland.

 The separation was to be only a precautionary matter.
 If the annexation matter came up in the fall election and Collinwood decided that it didn’t want to become Cleveland, then they could go back to Collinwood.

 Following a ferocious debate, a petition was presented to the County Commissioners for the detachment of a portion of North Collinwood to become Bratenahl Township.
 In November 1907, the petition was granted.
-Later Bratenahl Township was annexed by Bratenahl Village.
-Bratenahl Village expanded to 1.03 square miles in the area including three miles of muddy streets.
+Later, Bratenahl Township was annexed by Bratenahl Village.
+Bratenahl Village expanded to 1.03 square miles in the area, including three miles of muddy streets.